WordPress training good choice for web pros

 Growth of WordPress

-WordPress use has doubled since 2011 when it was used on 13% of all websites.
+In 2011 WordPress was used on 13% of all websites.
 At that time 76% of all websites did not use any content management system (CMS).
-In November of 2015 the number of websites that do not use any CMS has dropped to 57% and the number of sites using WordPress has grown to 25%.
+In September of last year the number of websites that do not use any CMS has dropped to 37% and the number of sites using WordPress has grown to 31%.
+That is nearly one out of every three websites using WordPress.

 WordPress and other content management systems

 While WordPress use has expanded, there has also been growth in other content management systems as well.
 The content management systems of Joomla and Drupal occupy the number two and three spots for CMS use across the Internet.
 Like WordPress, both Joomla and Drupal have seen year-over-year growth in their use.
-Joomla is currently used on 2.8% of sites on the Web, while Drupal is used on 2.1% of all sites across the web.
-Out of all content managed sites, just under six out of 10 are being run on the WordPress platform, with Drupal and Joomla combined hosting one out of 10 content managed sites.
+Joomla is currently used on 1.8% of sites on the Web, while Drupal is used on 2.8% of all sites across the web.
+Out of all content managed sites, just over six out of 10 are being run on the WordPress platform, with Drupal and Joomla combined hosting 5% of all websites, or one out of every 20 sites.

 WordPress popularity also drives expansion